KapilKhanal/Minnesota_lake_project/README.md

 Test Intergration
 RESTapi

+This puts the model in a server to which another web dashboard posts test dataset for predictionss

-Most of the code is adapted from trainindata/deploymentofMachineLearning https://www.udemy.com/course/deployment-of-machine-learning-models/?couponCode=TIDWEBJUNE
+Most of the code is adapted from trainindata/deploymentofMachineLearning